 Elisa now resells its Elisa Automate NOC solutions to other operators.
-It has also leveraged the IP and learning to create Elisa Smart Factory, a solution offered to global enterprise customers to help them achieve the levels of success it has been able to achieve itself.
+Similarly, it has leveraged the IP and learning to create Elisa Smart Factory, a solution to help global enterprise customers achieve the levels of success Elisa has achieved itself.

 Our thanks to Henri Korpi, EVP New Business Development, and Kari Terho, General Manager, Smart Factory at Elisa, who talked to us openly about the proposition, the business, and how it came into existence.

 - Unplanned downtime